Pain and Allergic Responses

 Navigating Food Allergies with Expertise

-We specialize in identifying and managing food allergies and sensitivities, offering dietary guidance, medication prescriptions, and allergist referrals to ensure your safety and wellbeing.
+I specialize in identifying and managing food allergies and sensitivities, offering dietary guidance, medication prescriptions, herbal protocols and supplements, and allergist referrals to ensure your safety and wellbeing.

 Relief for Joint Pain and Discomfort

-Our approach to treating joint pain includes a range of therapies from medication to physical therapy referrals, targeting the cause of your pain for effective relief.
+My approach to treating joint pain includes a range of therapies from medication, to massage therapy, infrared light treatments, topical medication, supplements, peptide therapy, physical therapy referrals, and referrals to orthopedic doctors when appropriate for consideration of further evaluation and PRP therapy, targeting the cause of your pain for effective relief.

 Comprehensive Allergy Management